An art project that offers an absurd insight into the lab-grown meat industry triggers strong debates and reactions in London.

 The installation takes its name from the ancient symbol of a snake eating its own tail, for obvious reasons.

-"Ouroboros Steak" examines, but does not promote, self-cannibalism as a satirical interpretation of the growing demand for meat products around the world, which could contribute to the reduction of biodiversity.
+“Ouroboros Steak” examines, but does not promote, self-cannibalism as a satirical take on the growing demand for meat products around the world, which may be contributing to the reduction of biodiversity.

 An absurd solution to raise a serious problem